Policy updated on 13th March 2020.

 EOT operates primarily across Europe and the Middle East.
-We have 3 departments.
-An International department, a European and Middle Eastern department and one department dedicated just to Europe.
+We have 3 departments: International, European and Middle Eastern, and European.
 We have staff in Europe, the Middle East, the USA, Philippines and Latin America.

-We work with local communities in over 15 countries with around 200 volunteers who work with us each year.
+We work with local Sword of the Spirit communities in over 15 countries with around 200 volunteers who work with us each year.
 We act as the umbrella body for a number of member groups who exist as separate legal entities across the world (these groups may also be referred to as Host Legal Entities).
 We have websites published at

 We may also from time to time set up other websites that promote specific events.